-Keep reading to learn about how these diesel mechanic certifications can help you in your pursuit of a diesel technician career and how you can take steps toward earning them.
+Keep reading to learn about how these diesel mechanic certifications can help you in your pursuit of a diesel technician career and how you can take steps toward earning them, including enrolling in a diesel training program like the one offered at Universal Technical Institute (UTI).1

 What Are Manufacturer-Specific Certifications?